 CRP Operational Evaluation consultations support clinical investigators whose research focuses on patient-centered approaches to translating evidence-based care into health care practice.
 Consultations provide assistance to those focusing on health services delivery and outcomes research with developing research questions and hypotheses and designing rigorous evaluation of operational projects.
 Support is also available for analysis and publication efforts surrounding quality improvement activities.

 The CRP’s Survey Research support program provides survey consultations and advice for all aspects of study design, execution and interpretation of survey data.

-The CRP’s Genetics & Genomics Unit (GGU) provides consultation and triage for the MGH clinical research community.
+The CRP’s Omics Unit provides consultation and triage for the MGH clinical research community.
 Assistance is provided in genetic study design and execution, human subject protection, career advice, and/or identification of particular resources.
-Requests are triaged by the GGU and assigned to specific consultants depending on expertise and availability.
+A new emphasis of the unit focuses on emerging technologies for metabolomic and proteomic profiling of human samples, with a goal of optimizing sample throughput, cost, and breadth of analytical coverage.
+Requests are triaged by the Omics Unit and assigned to specific consultants depending on expertise and availability.

 The CRP’s Translational Medicine Unit provides support to those seeking help with translating basic science discoveries into clinically applicable tools for the diagnosis or treatment of human diseases and/or exploiting clinical discoveries that require greater elucidation in basic science laboratories.

 The CRP’s Patient Centered Outcomes Research (PCOR) consultations provide support for investigators who are navigating the waters of the Patient Centered Outcomes Research Institute.
 Assistance is available for PCOR proposal preparation, identification and incorporation of patient reported outcomes measures into clinical research settings and linkage with other clinical datasets, as well as stakeholder engagement.